tasoskalogero/hyperledger-fabric-prerequisites/README.md

 ### Install Go <a name="go"></a>

-Install the recommended verstion of 1.11.x manually:
+Install the recommended version of 1.11.x manually:

 First, go to [Go download page](https://golang.org/dl/) and copy the url of the latest go1.14.x.linux-amd64.tar.gz file.
 Then, in the terminal: